rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     password: magic

 .. note::
-   It's also possible to keep per-host and per-group variables in very similar files, this is covered in :ref:`splitting_out_vars`.
+   You can keep per-host and per-group variables in similar files, see :ref:`splitting_out_vars`.

 .. _passing_variables_on_the_command_line: